Work–Feedback Loop

 Decision latency describes the time span between the moment a relevant signal becomes visible and the moment a binding decision is made.

-This time is often invisible because it is hidden in coordination loops, committee processes, budget approvals, and many other elements.
-The longer this phase lasts, the greater the structural disconnect between reality and action becomes.
+This time is often invisible, as it hides in coordination loops, committee processes, budget approvals, and many other elements.
+The longer this phase lasts, the greater the structural decoupling between reality and action.

 5.2 Production speed vs. decision latency

-A particularly critical case arises when the speed of production is higher than the speed of decision-making.
+A particularly critical case arises when production speed exceeds decision-making ability.

-The operational system continuously generates new work, while strategic or prioritizing decisions are made more slowly.
-The result is often that work accumulates, changes in direction are delayed, and feedback is not synchronized.
+The operational system continuously generates new work while strategic or prioritizing decisions lag behind.
+The consequence is often that work accumulates, course corrections are delayed, and feedback does not act synchronously.
 The system moves faster than it can orient itself.

 5.3 Symptoms of high decision latency

 In such systems, feedback is not the problem.
-The problem is processing the feedback.
+The problem is the processing of feedback.

-If decision latency exceeds the production cycle, a form of decoupling occurs.
-Operational units work while strategic orientation lags behind.
-This can cause the system to fall into a state of actionism: high activity with a low learning rate.
+When decision latency exceeds production cadence, a form of decoupling emerges.
+Operational units work while strategic orientation falls behind.
+The system can thereby enter the state of Actionism: high activity with low learning rate.

-Decision latency thus acts as a structural bottleneck to learning ability.
+Decision latency thus acts as a structural bottleneck for learning ability.

 5.5 Latency is not a question of motivation

 It should be noted that decision latency rarely arises from a lack of willingness.
-It arises from structures such as hierarchical depth, diffusion of responsibility, risk minimization, budget cycles, or governance mechanisms.
+It arises from structure: hierarchy depth, diffusion of responsibility, risk minimization, budget cycles, or governance mechanisms.

-This makes it clear that learning performance is not a characteristic of culture, but of time and coupling.
+This makes clear: learning ability is not a property of culture, but of time and coupling.

-The next structural coupling level concerns not only decisions, but also capital.
+The next structural coupling layer concerns not only decisions, but capital.

 6. Capital as a second coupling

-This means that, in addition to the operational loop, there is a second level of coupling: the capital loop.
+Thus, alongside the operational loop, a second coupling layer exists: the capital loop.

 6.1 Capital cycles

-Capital is usually allocated in cycles.
-We are familiar with forms such as annual or quarterly budget planning and portfolio decisions.
+Capital is typically allocated in cycles.
+We know forms such as annual or quarterly budget planning and portfolio decisions.
 These are often linked to investment approvals and business case logic.

 6.2 Coupling ratio